rampratapyadav/local-ai-coder/local-ai-coder-summary.md

 ### Core Agent Capabilities

-*   **Deeper Reasoning:** The agent lacks a deeper understanding of its goals.
-Features like goal-oriented reasoning, learning from past plan failures, and resource awareness are still pending.
+*   **Deeper Reasoning:** The agent could still benefit from more advanced reasoning capabilities, such as learning from past plan failures and resource awareness.
 *   **Proactive Context Management:** The agent currently relies on tools like `get_project_context` to be explicitly called.
 A more advanced, proactive system where the agent automatically understands the project context is a future goal.

 ### Tooling and Robustness